haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Files

-A file is interpreted as a `wav` audio file to be loaded into memory.
+A file is interpreted as a WAV audio file to be loaded into memory.
 You must include the `WAV` package for this to work.

 ```julia